 Part of the LEARN aspect of this acronym, is to learn about your own tolerance for this information and limit the amount of time and media you are absorbing.
 Learn your information at a set and limited time daily and then go on, do something you like, breathe, notice the flowers blooming, take a walk…

-We are all being asked to more diligently incorporate things- such as washing our hands- we were hopefully already doing .
+We are all being asked to more diligently incorporate things- such as washing our hands and wearing masks in public.
 Now we can do these tasks more mindfully and more often!

 Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and warm water are not available.

-Incorporate creative ways to greet and connect with people while keeping a safe distance- remember physical distance does not equal social isolation.
+Incorporate creative ways to greet and connect with people while keeping a safe distance- remember physical distance does not have to equal social isolation.

 As always incorporate healthy anti-inflammatory eating and plenty of sleep.
-Incorporate the changes you already have in your health goals.
+Incorporate the changes you already have been working towards into your health goals.
 Acknowledge feelings of uncertainty and fear, but do not dwell on these feelings.
-Find what helps you feel centered and calm, healthy and strong and incorporate more of those into your days when possible.
+Find what helps you feel centered and calm, healthy and strong and incorporate more of that into your days when possible.